SeNSE-lab/Luo_and_Hartmann_PLoSOne2022_dataFiles/README.md

 # Luo_and_Hartmann_PLoSOne2022_dataFiles

-This is a public dataset for "On the intrinsic curvature of animal whiskers" paper, submitted to PLoS One in May 2022.
+This is a public dataset for "[On the intrinsic curvature of animal whiskers](https://doi.org/10.1371/journal.pone.0269210)" paper, submitted to PLoS One in May 2022.

 [![DOI](https://zenodo.org/badge/487946671.svg)](https://zenodo.org/badge/latestdoi/487946671) public repository

-TODO: Add journal paper DOI once public.

 Version 1.0 should not be modified -- it is the frozen dataset for the journal paper.
 If more files are requested by scientific community, repository owners (authors) can add them separately with new version tags by: